D3lyth/milestone-project-1/README.md

 After the initial sketch, and to follow best practice, Balsamiq [Balsamiq](https://balsamiq.com/wireframes) was used to develop the wireframes for the three separate pages (each) for mobile screens, tablet screens and desktop screens.

-🟢In this section, display your wireframe screenshots using a Markdown `table`.
-Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html🟢

 ### Home Page Wireframes

 | Size | Screenshot |